Such a Parcel of Rogues in a Nation: History of the lyrics

 "Such a Parcel of Rogues in a Nation" decries those members of the Parliament of Scotland who signed the Act of Union with England in 1707, presenting Jacobite allegations of treachery in contrast with martial valour and resistance attributed to Robert the Bruce and William Wallace.

 The melody and lyrics were published in volume 1 of James Hogg's Jacobite Reliques of 1819 (no. 36).

 Recordings

 The song was revived in the 20th century by Ewan MacColl, whose recording of it can be found on the collection The Real MacColl.
-Steeleye Span later included it under the name "Rogues in a Nation" on their album, Parcel of Rogues, and it has been covered by numerous other musicians, including The Corries, Alastair McDonald, Jean Redpath, The Dubliners (Luke Kelly), Dick Gaughan, Makem and Clancy, Hamish Imlach, Old Blind Dogs, The Delgados, Jesse Ferguson—The Bard of Cornwall and Heelster Gowdie.
+Steeleye Span later included it under the name "Rogues in a Nation" on their album, Parcel of Rogues, and it has been covered by numerous other musicians, including The Corries, Alastair McDonald, Jean Redpath, The Dubliners (Luke Kelly), Dick Gaughan, Makem and Clancy, Hamish Imlach, Old Blind Dogs, The Delgados.

 A spoken word version was recorded by Bill Drummond of The KLF as the closer of his solo album, The Man (1986).